AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceType/Aml_Engine_CAEX_IMirror_Master.md

 ExternalInterfaceType.IMirror.Master Property
 =============================================
-AutomationML 2.1 APIGets the master, if this is a mirror object.
+Gets the master, if this is a mirror object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)